4kpros/docker-database/README.md

 3. **Build and run: Use the provided Makefile to build and run the containers:**

-    - To Start all the services
-        ```bash
-        make all

     - To Start a specific service (replace <service> with the service name: `postgres` `mongodb` `sqlserver` `redis` `memcached` `etcd`)
         ```bash
         make <service>

-    Example:
+    - Example:
         ```bash
         make postgres

+    - To Start all the services
+        ```bash
+        make all

 4. **To stop and remove the containers:**

-    - To Stop all the services
-        ```bash
-        make stop-all

     - To Stop a specific service (replace `<service>` with the service name: `postgres` `mongodb` `sqlserver` `redis` `memcached` `etcd`)
         ```bash